-Now, to be very clear, I LOVE recipes like that.
-They're nostalgic, easy, delicious, all of the things.
-I also like re-imagining them with, say, less packaged sodium and a few more veggies, but with similar comfort factors.
 In this version we definitely have some butter and beef flavor but we also have tons of extra flavor from mushrooms - I went for the blends that aren't a million dollars but ARE a step up from regular white mushrooms.

 The onions and mushrooms get roasted on top of the rice, everything bakes together in the oven (so no simmering!), and this works PERFECTLY made in advance for Thanksgiving or another holiday party.

 You need!
 Rice, butter, rosemary, oregano, beef broth, an onion, and whatever mushrooms you like.
 Definitely some salt, and probably more than you think since rice absorbs a lot of salt as it cooks.
 We want flavor!

 Start by adding the rice, broth, and oregano and rosemary to a big baking dish or skillet with a lid - something that can go in the oven.
 Preheat the oven to 375F.